2 Proud Boys going on trial over 2018 clash in New York

 The New York Times reports that the Manhattan district attorney's office is expected to rely on video from multiple sources in prosecuting Proud Boys members Maxwell Hare and John Kinsman.

+The Times says security camera footage it obtained shows that the Proud Boys started the fight.

+Ten members and associates of the Proud Boys were arrested in the days following the clash.
+Two of them, Hare and Kinsman, are going on trial in Manhattan this week on charges of riot and attempted assault.
+Prosecutors are not charging the defendants with assault because the charge requires evidence of injury.

-Hare and Kinsman are charged with riot and attempted assault.
-Lawyers for the two have indicated they may argue that their clients believed they needed to resort to force.
+Lawyers for Hare and Kinsman have indicated they may argue that their clients believed they needed to resort to force.

-The opposing groups battled after a speech by Proud Boys founder Gavin McInnes.
+"Antifa's only missing accessory was war paint," the lawyers wrote in one filing.
+"They gathered and lay in wait in the Upper East Side to aggressively attack the Proud Boys exiting the club."

+The Southern Poverty Law Center, a liberal advocacy organization, has designated the all-male Proud Boys as a hate group.
+McInnes, a Vice Media co-founder, quit the Proud Boys a month after the clash that followed his speech.